 The Countywide Outreach System (Strategy E6) is improving outreach efforts to connect individuals and families experiencing homelessness on the streets and in encampments with supportive services and housing – a significant step to help them move into interim and permanent housing.

-The growth of Measure H-funded Outreach Teams has increased the number of individuals they are able to assist and that upward trajectory is expected to continue.
-The graph below shows the impact of this expansion, with outreach teams contacting nearly 18,000 individuals in the first year of Measure H implementation and 10,788 contacted in the first six months of fiscal year 2018-2019.
+The growth in the number of Measure H-funded Outreach Teams has increased the number of individuals these teams are able to assist.
+That upward trajectory is expected to continue.
+The graph below shows the impact of this expansion, with outreach teams contacting nearly 18,000 individuals in the first year of Measure H implementation and 16,123 contacted in the first nine months of fiscal year 2018-2019.